Nemikolh/oil-rs/parsers/README.md

-In the web world, if you consider web components or limit yourself to a subset of features and use a bit of JavaScript, you can re-add those missing basic features.
+In the web world, if you consider web components or limit yourself to a subset of features and use a bit of JavaScript, you can re-add those missing features.

-As oil is new, we can provides those features while still preserving a web tech look and feel in the language.
-Especially because web dev are already used to have external tools to fill that hole.
+As oil is new we can provide those features from the start.
+If you have used React or Angular, you will probably find yourself at home after reading this specification.

 This specification describes the (now unified) oil grammar as well as semantics of the language.